dbwebb-se/mvc/example/scrutinizer/README.md

 cp ../../example/scrutinizer/.scrutinizer.yml .
 ```

 The example configuration file will run your test suite using the command `composer phpunit`.
+The other local linters will not run, we will use Scrutinizers own linters to perform the code analysis.

 You should open the configuration file and inspect it in your texteditor.